UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 click the blue “CLONE” button.
 This will download the repository files to your computer.

+*Another way to do this is clicking on the Git icon* *on the side bar as you can see in the image*

 It is important to keep in mind where you want to locate your repository.